frkator/test-results-diff/README.md

     ./gradlew clean shadowJar
     java -jar build/libs/test-results-diff-all.jar src/test/resources/byte-buddy-1 src/test/resources/byte-buddy-2

+Setting system properties or having a file named `default.properties` in the current directory will override default properties.
+For details see file `src/resources/help.txt` and for defaults see `src/resources/default.properties`.

+Any error with CLI/program arguments will invoke `java.lang.System#exit`.

 Why
 -
 Simplified analysis of test reports between builds with a single change: